Reality of Unipotent elements in Classical Lie Groups: Abstract

 \section{Abstract}

 The aim of this paper is to give a classification of real and strongly real unipotent elements in a classical simple Lie group.
-To do this we will introduce an infinitesimal version of the notion of the classical reality in a Lie group.
+To do this, we will introduce an infinitesimal version of the notion of classical reality in a Lie group.
 This notion has been applied to classify real and strongly real unipotent elements in a classical simple Lie group.
-Also, the infinitesimally-real semisimple elements in complex simple classical Lie algebras are classified.